logo

 4. Let the Chicken Rest

-After boiling, allow the chicken to rest for about 5 minutes before slicing or shredding.
+After boiling, allow the chicken to rest for about 5 minutes before slicing with a knife or shredding with meat claws.
 This helps retain moisture, making the meat juicier and more tender.

 Using Boiled Chicken in Recipes